lemonsaurus/django-simple-bulma/README.md

 * `bulma-fileupload` will handle displaying the filename in your [file upload inputs](https://bulma.io/documentation/form/file/).
 * `bulma-navbar-burger` will hook up your `navbar-burger`s and `navbar-menu`s automatically, to provide a toggle for mobile users.
 We use a slightly updated version of [the example from Bulma's documentation](https://bulma.io/documentation/components/navbar/#navbarJsExample) - simply add a `data-target` attribute to your `navbar-burger` that refers to the `id` of the `navbar-menu` that should be expanded and collapsed by the button.
 * `bulma-notifications` will allow you to close [notifications](https://bulma.io/documentation/elements/notification/) by clicking on the X button.
+* `bulma-dropdown` will open/close dropdowns using the `is-active` class.
+It mimics how the dropdowns function on the [documentation page](https://bulma.io/documentation/components/dropdown/#hoverable-or-toggable).

 Additional functionality
 ------------------------